arslimane/SNN-model-for-SOH-estimation/README.md

 ## 📚 Reference

 Arbaoui, S., Heitzmann, T., Zitouni, M., et al. *Spiking Neural Networks for Accurate and Efficient State-of-Health Estimation of Lithium-Ion Batteries Across Varying Temperatures*.
-To be published in **Energy and AI**.
+To be published in ****.